jsguides

 People often confuse Strategy with State, but they’re solving different problems.

 State objects encapsulate state-specific behavior and the context often transitions between states itself.
-The context doesn't just delegate — it often manages which state is active and when to switch.
+The context manages which state is active and when to switch, which is more involved than the simple delegation used in the Strategy Pattern.

 Strategy objects encapsulate algorithms.
-The context delegates to the strategy and that's it — it doesn't manage strategy transitions.
+The context delegates to the strategy and that’s the whole relationship; it doesn’t manage strategy transitions.
 The client code typically decides which strategy to use and when.

 Think of it this way: Strategy is about swapping the algorithm the context runs.
 State is about modeling the context as being in one of several states, where each state influences behavior.